Puterism/Puterism/README.md

 ### Shim MunSeong
 - 💻 Front-end developer, and also ☕ Coffee enthusiast.
 - ⚛️ I like to develop with React.
+- 🔥 I can also develop with Firebase, Node.js and Django.
-- 🤔 I'm currently interesting in CI using the GitHub Actions and writing.
+- 🤔 I'm recently interested in GitHub Actions and writing.
 - 🌱 I'm currently learning the JavaScript from basic with YOU DON'T KNOW JS.
+- 📚 I'm in [Hongik University](https://www.hongik.ac.kr) and [Depromeet](https://www.depromeet.com/) development club.
-- ☕ My favorite coffee is the Koke Honey from 🇪🇹Ethiopia Yirgacheffe.
+- ☕ My favorite coffee is the ✨Koke Honey✨ from 🇪🇹Ethiopia Yirgacheffe.

 <!--
 **Puterism/Puterism** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.